-As we reached the end of the first module, you get a chance to showcase what you learned about Chinese history so far.
+As we reached the end of the first module/part of Chinese history, you get a chance to showcase what you learned so far.
 There are many different ways you can do that: traditional, scholarly, or more creative and interpretive.
 As long as you can share your project digitally with your colleagues in the course, the sky is the limit (more or less).
 Example: A live theatre performance does not work now; a video recording of a performance (adhering to Covid-19 safety measures, or a monologue) you share as a link on your blog is great.

-To make sure you pick a viable project, one that your colleagues feel is of equitable size and effort, and to get a sense of the variety of ideas there are, please pitch your idea in the Cloud Lounge by next week Tuesday, 11.59pm.
-I’ll open a discussion.
+To make sure you pick a viable project, one that your colleagues feel is of equitable size and effort, and to get a sense of the variety of ideas there are, please pitch your idea in the Google chat room by Tuesday, March 2 11.59pm.
 Just a few lines is fine!

-This week and next week during drop-in tutorials and the video-conference check-in, we will talk about your ideas.
+This week and next week during Get Stuff Done Club and the Thursday class time check-in, we will talk about your ideas.
 I highly encourage you to drop-in/attend and brainstorm.

 How to submit